KrisMatrix/LeetCode/README.md

 ## ZTM FAANG Course Problems

+ZTM's FAANG course has 30 select problems from Leetcode.
+As I solve them I will update this checklist.

 | Question No. | Leet Code Problem No. | Code File                     |
 | ------------ | --------------------- | ----------------------------- |
 | 1            | 1                     | p1_two_sum.py                 |